yetanalytics/lrsql/doc/startup.md

 ![Mac Security Preferences](images/mac_sec_0.png)

-Choose the "App Store and identified developers" option and then follow the procedure below.
+Choose the "App Store and identified developers" option.
+The first time you run SQL LRS you will need to follow the procedure below to approve it.

 During startup you may see a firewall/security warning depending on OS.
 In MacOS it may look like the following: